BrettCrafton/CodeWars-JavaScript/README.md

 If you have not completed these yourself, be aware these contain spoilers.

-Some solutions will be done with best practices in mind, some I will try to do in 1 line, and some I timed myself.
-All to best challenge myself.
+Some solutions will be done with best practices in mind, some I will try to do in 1 line, and some I timed myself (speed was most important factor).
+All to better challenge myself.

 <a target="_blank" rel="noopener noreferrer" href="https://brettcrafton.github.io/codeWars/Powers%20of%202/index.html">Power of 2</a>